 Opdivo for Renal Cell Carcinoma

-Opdivo (nivolumab) is a precision cancer medicine that belongs to a class of medicines called PD-1 inhibitors that have generated great excitement for their ability to help the immune system recognize and attack cancer.
+Opdivo (nivolumab) is a precision cancer immunotherapy medicine that belongs to a class of medicines called PD-1 inhibitors that have generated great excitement for their ability to help the immune system recognize and attack cancer.
 PD-1 is a protein that inhibits certain types of immune responses.
 Drugs that block PD-1 may enhance the ability of the immune system to fight cancer.
 Opdivo works by blocking PD-1.
-PD-1 inhibitors are being investigated in more than 30 different cancers, and it is already approved for the treatment of melanoma and lung cancer and researchers continue to evaluate its effectiveness in different types of cancer.
+PD-1 inhibitors are approved for the treatment of many kinds of cancer and can often have their effectiveness improved when used in combination with another medication.
+(8)

 About Renal Cell Carcinoma

 Each year in the United States, more than 61,000 people are diagnosed with kidney cancer.
 The most common type of kidney cancer is renal cell carcinoma (RCC), which starts in the lining of very small tubes (tubules) in the kidney.
 For people with advanced RCC (cancer that has spread to other parts of the body), targeted therapies can play an important role in treatment.
 Approximately 20-30% of patients with RCC will have metastases at diagnosis and as many as 40% will demonstrate metastasis after primary surgical treatment for localized RCC.
 With a 5-year survival rate ranging from 5-10%, the prognosis for these patients is poor.

 Opdivo can be used alone or in combination to treat advanced RCC.
 The initial approval in RCC was based on the results of a comparative clinical study known as CheckMate 025.
 Of 821 patients with advanced RCC who stopped responding to anti-angiogenic therapies, patients were assigned to receive Opdivo or Afinitor (everolimus) a standard therapy in this setting.